 In January 2017, the GASB issued Statement 84, Fiduciary Activities.
 The requirements of this identifying Statement will enhance consistency and comparability by (1) establishing specific criteria for activities that should be reported as fiduciary activities and (2) clarifying whether and how business-type should report their fiduciary activities.
 Greater consistency and comparability enhances the value provided by the information reported in the financial statements for assessing government accountability and stewardship.
-The requirements of this Statement are effective for reporting periods beginning after December 15, 2018.
+In May 2020, GASB issued Statement 95, Postponement of the Effective Dates of Certain Authoritative Guidance, which deferred the effective date of GASB Statement 84 for entities that have not yet issued financial statements or made financial statements available for issuance by one year.
+The new effective date for GASB Statement 84 is reporting periods beginning after December 15, 2019.
 Early application is encouraged.
-Management is currently evaluating the impact of the adoption of this Statement on the District's financial statements.
+The District adopted GASB Statement 84 effective July 1, 2020.
+See Note V, Prior Period Adjustments, for the effect of this adoption.

 In June 2017 the GASB issued Statement 87, Leases.
 The objective of this Statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
 This Statement increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
 It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
 Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
-The requirements of this Statement are effective for reporting periods beginning after December 15, 2019.
+In May 2020, GASB issued Statement 95, Postponement of the Effective Dates of Certain Authoritative Guidance, which deferred the effective date of GASB Statement 87 for entities that have not yet issued financial statements or made financial statements available for issuance by one year.
+The new effective date for GASB Statement 87 is fiscal years beginning after June 15, 2021.
 Earlier application is encouraged.
-Leases should be recognized and measured using the facts and circumstances that exist at the beginning of the period of implentation or, if applied to earlier periods, the beginning of the earliest period restated.)
+Leases should be recognized and measured using the facts and circumstances that exist at the beginning of the period of implementation or, if applied to earlier periods, the beginning of the earliest period restated.
 However, lessors should not restate the assets underlying their existing sales-type or direct financing leases.
 Any residual assets for those leases become the carrying values of the underlying assets.
-Management is currently evaluating the impact of the adoption of this Statement on the District's financial statements.
+Management is currently evaluating the impact of the adoption of Statement 87 on the District's financial statements.